-Chris-Tia has been featured in major media publications such as USA Today, Marie Claire, Essence, Black Enterprise, Ebony, Heart & Soul, and the Chicago Tribune.
+Chris-Tia had been featured in major media publications such as USA Today, Marie Claire, Essence, Black Enterprise, Ebony, Heart & Soul, and the Chicago Tribune.
 Her book Thank God I’m Natural: The Ultimate Guide to Caring for Natural Hair is a #1 Amazon bestseller, and was hailed the “Natural Hair Bible” by Essence Magazine.

 Prior to starting her own company, Chris-Tia represented Fortune 500 companies in complex business transactions involving technology and open source code.
 Chris-Tia earned her A.B. in Economics from Harvard University with high honors, and is a graduate of Harvard Law School.

 In 2015, Chris-Tia was diagnosed with breast cancer.
-During her treatment, she learned that having money could make the difference between living and dying when it came to treating this conditioner.
+During her treatment, she learned that having money could make the difference between living and dying when it came to treating this condition.
 In her observation, few organizations existed that provided support and social services to help women with transportation, child care, parking, or seeking disability leave from their place of employment.

-Chris-Tia is currently penning her next book, which she plans to release in 2019, called This is Only a Test: What Breast Cancer Taught me about Faith, Love, Hair and Business.
+Check out Chris-Tia’s book called This is Only a Test: What Breast Cancer Taught me about Faith, Love, Hair and Business.

 Interview with Chris-Tia